 Click and drag the Frequency slider to a value of your choosing (in seconds).
 Moving the slider all the way to the right will delay the Heartbeat for 5 minutes (i.e. 300 seconds).
 You may need to fine-tune the Frequency after the rule has been created to achieve a balance between performance and functionality.

 Click Save Changes to complete the configuration or Add Another Rule to continue tweaking Heartbeat settings.
 The arrows at the bottom of the screen allow you to change the priority of rules in the list.

-That's all you need to know in order to modify the behaviour of the WordPress Heartbeat API.
-Nevertheless, this is just one way you can minimize the resource usage on your server and improve your WordPress website's performance.
+That's all you need to know in order to modify the behavior of the WordPress Heartbeat API.
+Nevertheless, this is just one way you can minimize resource usage on your server and improve your WordPress website's performance.
 Look through our extensive knowledgebase to find out many more tips on how to optimize your site.